Skip to main content

 • HIEA 166/266.
 Creating Ming Histories

 • HITO 87.
-Freshman Seminar, Ming China in Short Stories
+Freshman Seminar, various topics

 • HIGR 209.
 Historical Pedagogy

-• HIGR 217A-B-C. Historical Scholarship on Premodern Chinese History I, II, III
+• HIGR 217A-B-C. Historical Scholarship on Premodern Chinese History

 "Our Dead"